What to Expect

 How can I get more information?

-Please feel free to chat with one of our ministers after church, or attend an upcoming session of Coffee & Conversations with the Pastors.
+Please feel free to chat with one of our ministers after church.
 You can also email email@example.com and we’ll make sure your question gets to the right place.